MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

     ```

 !!! note
  If you followed the FMJ installation steps, your rails are already installed.
-Proceed to fitting the lead-screw!
+Proceed to fit the lead screw!

 Install the MGN15 250mm rails with only the lower carriages installed onto the `C` extrusion using M3x10mm SHCS.
 Make sure the end-most and centre-most bolt holes in each rail are used.